Provo Recreation Center – Fridays @ 10:00AM in the Program Studio

-What are some guidelines I can follow when I begin exercising after birth?
+What are some guidelines I can follow when I exercise?

 - Aim to stay active for 20–30 minutes a day.
 When you first start exercising after childbirth, try simple postpartum exercises that help strengthen major muscle groups, including abdominal and back muscles.
 Gradually add moderate-intensity exercise.
 Remember, even 10 minutes of exercise benefits your body.
-If you exercised vigorously before pregnancy or you are a competitive athlete, you can work up to vigorous-intensity activity.
 Stop exercising if you feel pain.

 What are some ways to start exercising?

-- When you are ready to start exercising, walking is a great way to get back in shape.
-Walking outside has an added bonus because you can push your baby in a stroller.
-There are special strollers made for this kind of activity, but using a regular stroller is fine.
+- When you begin exercising, walking is a great way to get in shape.
 Another good way to get daily exercise is by joining an exercise class.
 Working out with a group and socializing with group members can help keep you motivated.